Chris Liwienski: Minnesota Vikings

 Liwienski remained at right tackle in 2002 and once again started all 16 regular season contests.
 He helped the Vikings rush for a team-record 26 touchdowns on the season, and helped second-year running back Michael Bennett post the second-best single-season rushing performance in team history with 1,296 yards.
 Against the Buffalo Bills on September 15, he helped Moe Williams rush for his first 100-yard rushing game as a Viking.

 Upon the signing of offensive tackle Mike Rosenthal, Liwienski was moved back to left guard in 2003 and started all 16 games at the position.
 He helped pave the way for a Vikings offense that ranked first in the NFL for the first time in franchise history.
 Liwienski paved the way for Moe Williams, Michael Bennett and Onterrio Smith to each break the 100-yard mark during games in 2003.

 Liwienski started all 16 games at guard in 2004, helping quarterback Daunte Culpepper throw for 4,717 yards and 39 scores.
 He was fined $2,500 – one of nine Vikings players fined in all – for his part in a scuffle with the Chicago Bears on September 26.

 Battling injuries, Liwienski appeared in 15 games and started nine during the 2005 season.
-He had previously started every game for the Vikings from 2001–2004.
+He had previously started every game for the Vikings from 2001 to 2004.

 With the acquisition of Steve Hutchinson from the Seattle Seahawks, rumors persisted of Liwienski's inevitable release.
-The talk came to fruition on September 2, 2006 when he was released by the team he had started 74 of 94 games with since 1998.
+The talk came to fruition on September 2, 2006, when he was released by the team he had started 74 of 94 games with since 1998.